Long and challenging

 #3 flirts with an arm of the bay like #1, with denser vegetation though a bit less water.

-#4 drives under scraggly low oaks to a sandy wash in the sun--a favorite layabout of snakes.
+#4 drives under scraggly low oaks past a sandy wash in the sun [a favorite layabout of snakes] to a basket surrounded by low mounds of dirt.

 #5 is the first tunnel shot, bending slightly right under mature oaks with grabby rough everywhere but the narrow fairway.